-The ability to utilise the franking credits is dependent upon there being sufficient available profits to declare dividends.
-The impact on the dividend franking account of dividends proposed after balance sheet date but not recorded as a liability is to reduce it by \$22,821,067 (2008: \$19,149,428).
+The ability to utilise the franking account credits is dependent upon the ability to declare dividends.
+The impact on the dividend franking account of dividends proposed after the balance sheet date but not recorded as a liability is to reduce it by \$15,266,718 (2009: \$22,821,067).